Skip to content

 recommended for its security features.

-Rsync normally uses ssh or rsh for communication
+Rsync normally uses ssh or rsh for communication with remote systems.

 It does not need to be setuid and requires no special privileges for